Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 iTxt.t_Txt.OnLostFocus = EP "

-We will create two more instances of WrapTextBox Class for UnitPrice and TotalPrice TextBoxes on the Form using the same iTxt WrapTextBox.
+We will create two more instances of the WrapTextBox Class for the UnitPrice and TotalPrice TextBoxes on the Form using the same iTxt WrapTextBox.

-Before that the current Instance iTxt must be saved in the TxtArray() in memory, then release the iTxt instance for reuse.
+Before that, the current Instance iTxt must be saved in the TxtArray() in memory, and set the iTxt instance to nothing for reuse.

 We declared a WrapTextBox Array with the name TxtArray().
-The required number of Array elements is not known in advance, they will be redefined as and when the need arises.
-Now, the Quantity TextBox is current and enabled with the required Events OnExit, OnGotFocus, and OnLostFocus (but only one of these Events will be fired at one time) and is ready to save the instance after Redimensioning the Array by incrementing its array elements count J by 1.
+The exact number of array elements is not known beforehand, so the array is re-dimensioned dynamically as needed.
+Now, the Quantity TextBox is current and enabled with the required Events OnExit, OnGotFocus, and OnLostFocus (but only one of these Events will be fired at one time), and is ready to save the instance after Redimensioning the Array by incrementing its array elements count J by 1.
 The Code segment is given below.

 J = J + 1